Actipro/WPF-Controls/Readme.md

 This repo also contains the following open-source projects, which can be opened in the `Source\WPF-Libraries.sln` solution:

+- `Bars.Mvvm` - An optional companion to the Actipro Bars product that supports easy MVVM integration.
 - `DataGrid.Contrib` - Several enhancements for the native Microsoft WPF DataGrid control.
 - `Editors.Interop.DataGrid` - Integration of Actipro Editors with the Microsoft WPF DataGrid control, with dedicated DataGrid column types for each of the editors.